12 Quaint Small Towns in Florida to Discover on a Weekend Trip

 Micanopy is one of the best small towns for antiquing, self-guided tours, and delicious Key Lime Pie and the best Cuban coffee you will ever taste!

 Everywhere you go feels like a scene from some novel or history book beneath moss-draped oaks.
-Surely, Micanopy’s historic district makes this a great town to experience the true notion of rural Florida charm.
+Surely, Micanopy’s historic district makes this a great town in which to experience the true notion of rural Florida charm.

 2. Sopchoppy